 - Research protocols requiring extreme precision (nanovolumes, advanced spectroscopy).

-- No spare parts or software support for older models.
+- No spare parts or software support available for older models.

-In these situations, a compromise can be considered: purchase new critical equipment, and supplement with reconditioned equipment for auxiliary functions (agitators, water baths, hoods, etc.).
+In these situations, a compromise can be considered: buying new critical equipment, and supplementing with refurbished equipment for auxiliary functions (agitators, water baths, hoods, etc.).

 Long-term reliability: maintenance and warranty

 The reliability of refurbished equipment also depends on post-purchase maintenance.
-Professional suppliers generally include:
+Professional suppliers typically include:

-- A 3 to 12 month warranty depending on the model.
+- A warranty of 3 to 12 months depending on the model.

-- Responsive after-sales service (SAV) with hotline and specialized technicians.
+- A responsive after-sales service (ASS) with a hotline and specialized technicians.

 - Preventive maintenance contract options.

 Wear parts (UV lamps, motors, seals) must be easily accessible.
-It is also recommended to choose recognized brands (Thermo Fisher, Eppendorf, Sartorius, Memmert, etc.) for which parts are still available.
+It is also recommended to choose well-known brands (Thermo Fisher, Eppendorf, Sartorius, Memmert, etc.) for which parts are still available.

 | Criteria | Nine | Refurbished |